xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 We needed to build and deploy a new container due to the modifications we made.
 You see the newly-created Pod highlighted in Figure 25.

-To show AppDeployments, type ":appdeployments" into k9s.
+To show AppDeployments, type `:appdeployments` into k9s.

 <figure markdown>
   <img src="../../images/screenshots/hasura_tutorial/k9s AppDeployments after deploying feature branch.png" width=100% height=100%>
   <figcaption>Figure 28 - k9s showing the graphql-feature Appdeployment</figcaption>
 </figure>

 We have 3 AppDeployments now.
-You can see our "graphql-feature" AppDeployment highlighted in Figure 28.
+You can see our `graphql-feature` AppDeployment highlighted in Figure 28.

 Let’s check out the results.
-If we go to the dev-john VE, there is no gender column.
+If we go to the dev-john VE and don't provide query parameters, there should not be a gender column.

 The reason is that we have not yet performed a release - we only published.